-- 11.2.2 pH determination If pH determination is requested, transfer a separate aliquot of the water sample to a beaker, and determine the pH of the sample with a pH meter or wide-range pH paper.
-Document the pH in the data narrative.
-Discard the sample aliquot. - 11.2.3 For GC/MS full-scan and TOF analysis, spike 1.0 μg of each surrogate (add 40 μL if prepared as in Section 7.2.2.1) into each sample, blank, etc. The final volume of the extracts will be 2.0 mL; therefore, the concentration of the surrogates in the extract is expected to be 0.50 μg/mL. - 11.2.4 Add ~8.8 grams of sodium chloride and shake vigorously, or vortex each vial for two minutes or until the sodium chloride dissolves completely. - 11.2.5 Add 2.00 mL of DCM, using a Class A volumetric pipette or syringe.
+- 11.2.2 For GC/MS full-scan and TOF analysis, spike 1.0 $\mu$ g of each surrogate (add 40 $\mu$ L if prepared as in Section 7.2.2.1) into each sample, blank, etc. The final volume of the extracts will be 2.0 mL; therefore, the concentration of the surrogates in the extract is expected to be 0.50 $\mu$ g/mL. - 11.2.3 Add ~ 8.8 grams of sodium chloride and shake vigorously, or vortex each vial for two minutes or until the sodium chloride dissolves completely. - 11.2.4 Add 2.00 mL of DCM, using a Class A volumetric pipette or syringe.
 Cap tightly and agitate the contents vigorously for approximately two minutes, either by hand or using a vortex mixer or shaker table.

-- 11.2.6 Briefly allow the phases to settle by gravity for ~ five minutes.
-Centrifugation (three minutes at 500 revolutions per minute [rpm]) is strongly recommended to facilitate separation of the phases and affords a greater recovery of the final sample extract.
-CAUTION: The maximum safe handling speed of each centrifuge will depend, in part, on the vials used and should be determined prior to use. - 11.2.7 Using a 2.0-mL syringe or pipette, transfer approximately 1.0 mL (or as much as possible) of the DCM (lower) layer to a 2-mL or 4-mL vial with a PTFE-lined screw cap, taking precautions to exclude any water from the syringe or pipette.
-Add a small amount (~50 mg) of anhydrous sodium sulfate to the vial, then cap the vial, and shake vigorously or vortex for two minutes.
-Make sure that the extract is sufficiently dry and that some of the sodium sulfate added is free-flowing (i.e., not clumped). - 11.2.8 Using a 1.0 mL syringe or pipette, transfer 1.0 mL (or a known volume, if less than 1.0 mL of extract is collected) of the dried extract to a 2.0-mL vial (or autosampler vial insert) with a PTFE-lined screw cap.
+- 11.2.5 Briefly allow the phases to settle by gravity for ~ five minutes.
+Centrifugation [three minutes at 500 revolutions per minute (rpm)] is strongly recommended to facilitate separation of the phases and affords a greater recovery of the final sample extract.
+CAUTION: The maximum safe handling speed of each centrifuge will depend, in part, on the vials used and should be determined prior to use. - 11.2.6 Using a 2.0-mL syringe or pipette, transfer approximately 1.0 mL (or as much as possible) of the DCM (lower) layer to a 2-mL or 4-mL vial with a PTFE-lined screw cap, taking precautions to exclude any water from the syringe or pipette.
+Add a small amount (~ 50 mg) of anhydrous sodium sulfate to the vial, cap the vial, and shake vigorously or vortex for two minutes.
+Make sure that the extract is sufficiently dry and that some of the sodium sulfate added is free-flowing (i.e., not clumped). - 11.2.7 Using a 1.0 mL syringe or pipette, transfer 1.0 mL (or a known volume, if less than 1.0 mL of extract is collected) of the dried extract to a 2.0-mL vial (or autosampler vial insert) with a PTFE-lined screw cap.
 Cap the vial.

-Note: If stored prior to analysis, extracts must be protected from light and stored at $\leq 6^{\circ}$ C (Section 8.3).
+Note: If stored prior to analysis, extracts must be protected from light and stored at $\leq 6$ °C (Section 8.3).

-- 11.2.9 Discard the remaining contents of the VOA vials according to laboratory waste disposal guidelines.
+11.2.8 Discard the remaining contents of the VOA vials according to laboratory waste disposal guidelines.
 Shake off the last few drops with short, brisk wrist movements.
 If needed, rinse the vial with a water-soluble solvent to ensure that the extraction solvent is removed.
-If the vial was pre-weighed (i.e., exact sample volume used in Section 11.2.1 is unknown), reweigh the capped vial, and record the weight to the nearest 0.1 grams.
-The difference between this weight, and the weight determined in Section 11.2.1 is equal to the volume of water extracted, in milliliters.
-As the density of water is 1.00 g/mL (at 20°C), the volume of water extracted, in milliliters, may be assumed to be equal to the weight of water extracted. - 11.2.10 Proceed to Section 11.6 for sample analysis. - 11.3 Preparation of Solid Samples Using Microscale Extraction
+If the vial was pre-weighed (i.e., exact sample volume used in Section 11.2.1 is unknown), reweigh the capped vial, and record the weight to the nearest 0.1 gram.
+The difference between this weight and the weight determined in Section 11.2.1 is equal to the volume of water extracted, in milliliters.
+As the density of water is 1.00 g/mL (at 20 °C), the volume of water extracted.

+11.2.9 Proceed to Section 11.6 for sample analysis.

+11.3 Preparation of Solid Samples Using Microscale Extraction

-Note: The following procedures have been evaluated in a multi-laboratory study using Ottawa sand and dried soils, and have not been evaluated for field samples.
-Laboratory results are provided in Section 17.
+Note: The following procedures have been evaluated in a multi-laboratory study using Ottawa sand and dried soils and have not been evaluated for field samples.
+Laboratory results are provided in Section 17.0.